Menu

 Criticise Council planners and you’re ■■■■■■■■■■

 Concerns spread about Hastings Borough Council (HBC), a local planning authority with heavyhanded and authoritarian inclinations.
 They censor local opinions and a national magazine.
 ‘Redaction’ – black tippex, editing out – is rife, for no good reason.
 Bernard McGinley reports on being careful what you say.
+(Some but not all of the cases mentioned concern his own objections.
+The groundless deletions have been going on for years.)

 The fake-olde plastic lampposts on Hastings Pier generated dissatisfaction and continue to.
 Formal approval from HBC came in two stages (oddly) by its planning committee: in June 2024 for Listed Building Consent, and in August for Planning Permission.
 One of the many objections to the applications was made on 23 July, reproducing coverage in Private Eye, the current affairs magazine.
 (For non-readers, the supposedly scurrilous funnies and the serious commentary are kept separate.)